Sunday, 26 April 2026

 • UniFi switch and access point

-• A mini PC running Debian Linux
+• A Mini-PC running Debian Linux

 • Multiple services in containers (Docker and Podman)